Kangmin Justin Kim

 Kangmin Justin Kim was born in South Korea and grew up in Chicago.
 He studied voice, opera, and musical theater at the Northwestern University in Evanston and the Royal Academy of Music, London.

-He has collaborated with such prestigious conductor as Sir John Eliot Gardiner, Mark Minkowski, Andrea Marcon and Michael Hofstetter.
+He has collaborated with such prestigious conductor as Leonardo García Alarcón, William Christie, Sir John Eliot Gardiner, Michael Hofstetter, Andrea Marcon, Mark Minkowski, Raphaël Pichon and Simone Young.

 For his interpretation of the title role of Pym he received nominations as “Best Singer” of the 2015/16 season for the German theatre award DER FAUST 2016 and from the magazine Opernwelt as “Singer of the year 2016”.